-Checking Him Out is a gay romance (M/M romance, if you like), so fair warning is given here about the sexual content.
-If you prefer contemporary, non-explicit stuff, why not try Hiding Behind The Couch?
+Checking Him Out is LGBTQIA romance (Books 1–3 inclusive: M/M romance; Book 4: bi/queer romance), so fair warning is given here about the sexual content in most of the instalments.
+If you prefer contemporary, non-explicit stuff, Hiding Out and The Making Of Us are both non-explicit, or why not try Hiding Behind The Couch?

 HIDING BEHIND THE COUCH is a series of novels and short stories about a group of nine friends - The Circle - who first met at school.